Stubble and Broadacre Burning

 LOCAL ADVANTAGES & BENEFITS

-The Regional Council of Goyder, the Elected Body & staff, the Burra Community Management Committee, the Eudunda Community Business & Tourism Committee (ECBAT) & the Robertstown & District Community & Management Committee are ensuring that the maximum possible impact & interaction is gained from these projects in the local communities from Burra to Eudunda by connecting the contractors of each project to the local labour force, accommodation & food providers & other businesses.
-This is being done as a community service project with Mel Zerner, a former local Eudunda resident, voluntarily assisting Council & the other community groups in this initiative.
+The Regional Council of Goyder, the Elected Body and staff, the Burra Community Management Committee, the Eudunda Community, Business and Tourism Committee (ECBAT) and the Robertstown & District Community and Management Committee are ensuring that the maximum possible impact and interaction is gained from these projects in the local communities from Burra to Eudunda by connecting the contractors of each project to the local labour force, accommodation and food providers and other businesses.
+This is being done as a community service project with Mel Zerner, a former local Eudunda resident, voluntarily assisting Council and the other community groups in this initiative.
 Mel is in regular contact with the key owners or employees of all of the above projects to obtain status reports and then respond to their local requirements as needed.

 If you have any questions on the status of the any of the above projects or local requirements or want to ensure that your accommodation, labour or local business services are included on the registers, please contact: